Meet the Team

 Andy has more than 10 years experience as a film producer and editor, including a strong background in the advertising industry.
 He worked on several Cannes Media Lion winning campaigns for the world's top commercials agencies.
 Andy was selected for "Features Scotland" - the Scottish Government sponsored expo of up-and-coming film producers.
 He has worked across film finance, production, distribution and marketing, and draws on this experience to ensure clients of all sizes get what they need from Distrify.

 As the COO of Distrify, Andy oversees marketing, sales and client relationships.
-If you don't understand all this new stuff about online distribution, spend a half-hour with Andy and you'll not only be an expert, but you'll be inspired to take on the world.
+If you don't understand all this new stuff about online distribution, spend a half-hour with Andy and you'll not only be an expert, you'll be inspired to take on the world.
+Andy is based in Edinburgh, Scotland, but is always on the move!

 David Nicholas Wilkinson